 NEED TO KNOW

 The tragic collapse of the Surfside condominium in Florida last month highlighted how such accidents are unfortunately common around the world, often due to larger systematic reasons that are beyond any building manager or even local official.

 Take the photo of a cracked concrete balcony in Odessa in Ukraine featured in a Business Insider story.
-It’s a common sight throughout Eastern European cities, where owners often lack the money to properly maintain buildings.
+It’s a common site throughout Eastern European cities, where owners often lack the money to properly maintain buildings.

 Two years ago, for example, a section of an apartment building in Magnitogorsk in southern Russia crumbled, killing 39, the New York Times reported.
 The building, like most others across Russia and its neighbors, dated to the Soviet era, raising serious questions about the integrity of many other structures.

 Poor building codes and practices are also to blame for many of the tragedies.
 In late June, a building collapsed in Alexandria, Egypt, killing five people.
 A few months earlier, at least 25 people died in an apartment building collapse in Cairo.